Moti Magri

-Moti Magri ("Pearl hill") is a hill in India.
+Moti Magri ("Pearl Hill") is a hill in India.
 It overlooks the Fateh Sagar Lake in the city of Udaipur, Rajasthan.

-Atop the Moti Magri or Pearl Hill is the memorial of the Rajput hero Maharana Pratap, which has a bronze statue of the Maharana astride his favourite horse "Chetak".
+Atop the Moti Magri or Pearl Hill is a bronze statue memorial of the Rajput hero Maharana Pratap, depicting him astride his favourite horse "Chetak".

 Statue of Maharana Pratap of Mewar, commemorating the Battle of Haldighati.

 Geography

 It is located near the Fateh Sagar Lake on a small hillock.

 History

 Maharana Pratap Memorial was initiated in theby Pratap Sabha Maharana Bhupal Singh of Mewar and completed with the help of a public trust.